sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix a `sass-convert` bug where rules would occasionally be folded together incorrectly when converting from CSS to Sass.

+* Fix error messages for dynamically-generated `@media` queries with empty queries.

 [issue 1239]: https://github.com/nex3/sass/issues/1239

 ## 3.3.7 (2 May 2014)